-“With over two million properties in British Columbia and notable assessment value increases for 2022 in many parts of the province, property owners have a keen interest in their assessments and are using our website to review the market sale comparisons and property information that we provide," says BC Assessment Deputy Assessor Bryan Murao.
-“The result is that the vast majority of British Columbians are satisfied with their 2022 assessments."
+“The British Columbia real estate market with over two million properties is an ongoing major topic of conversation.
+Property owners have a keen interest in their assessments and are using our website to review the market sale comparisons and property information that we provide," says BC Assessment Assessor Bryan Murao.
+“The result is that the vast majority of British Columbians are satisfied with their 2023 assessments."

 Year over year, more than 98 per cent of property owners consistently accept their property assessments without filing an appeal.

 A total of 30,268 property assessments or 1.4 per cent of all properties in British Columbia were appealed for 2023, a very typical rate compared to past years:

 Total Number of Properties Appealed